fabiodanil2/AngelChronicles/README.md

 - Paulo Macedo

 Game description:
-This is a Puzzle/Platformer game where you play as an Angel trying to earn his wings by helping people surpassing theyr negative traits.
+This is a Puzzle/Platformer game where you play as an Angel trying to earn his wings by helping people surpassing their negative traits.